end2endzone/bin2cpp/README.md

 * No third party libraries required for retrieving the data of the embedded files.
 * Supports different types of code generator: string, segment, array.
 * File's originals `size` and `filename` properties available from generated source code.
-* Source code control: select a custom file interface and namespace
+* Source code control: select a custom file interface and namespace.

 ## Use cases ##

-The following list shows situations where bin2cpp is useful:
+The following list show situations where bin2cpp is useful:

 * Embedding default configuration files if none are provided.
 * Embedding GLSL shaders into the executable.